rongcloud/server-sdk-java/README-en.md

 # Version notes

-We’ve updated to SDK version 3.6.0 for easier integration and better maintenance.
-Older versions still work but don’t support group and friend hosting interfaces.
+We’ve updated to SDK version 3.8.0 for easier integration and better maintenance.
+Data center must be specified for new version initialization